joemrt/fisheradversarial/README.md

 for par in net.parameters():
     v.append(par.grad.clone())
 ```
-Computing the fisher from from [1] for adversarial detection can then be achieved via
+Computing the fisher form from [1] for adversarial detection can then be achieved via
 ```
-fisherform.numeric_fisher_form(x,net,v)
+fisherform.numeric_fisher_form(x, net, v)
 ```
 This 0 dimensional tensor measures how *unusual* the input is, compared to the learned parameters of `net`.
 If you are using a trained network, and not a random one as above, this number will go up once you feed adversarial inputs `x`.